{tocify} $title={Table of Contents}

 My Recommendation or What I Prefer

-Method 2 however, when the monitor loses power, Bright Frame will reset (turns off) so this needs to be setup again.
+For method 2 however, when the monitor loses power, Bright Frame will reset (turns off) so this needs to be setup again.